 Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the CBC's office, the central administration office, or through Policy Online[®] at the following address: www.aledoisd.org.
+A copy of this policy may be obtained from the principal's office, the CBC's office, the central administration office, or through Policy Online[®] at the following address: grahamisdpolicyonline.com

-Appeals shall begin at Level One with the appropriate campus administrator.
+Appeals shall begin at Level III with the GISD Superintendent and the GISD Board of Trustees.